-However, there are some serious drawbacks to rent with option to buy:
+However, despite these attractive benefits, there are a few serious risks and potential drawbacks to renting with the option to buy:

 If you only decide to rent only, you forfeit all of your payments.
-If you decide not to go ahead and purchase the home you are renting, then you forfeit all of the money you paid in rental payments and for the premium option fee.
+If you decide not to go ahead with a full purchase of the home you are renting, you forfeit all of the money you paid in rent and for the premium option fee.

-You may fall victim to a poor contract or one of many rent to own scams.
-If you do not have a professional representing you (a broker and/or lawyer) carefully read it, your rent-to-own contract may not permit late rent payments to apply towards your eventual purchase.
+You could fall victim to a poor contract or one of many rent to own scams.
+If you do not have a professional representing you (a broker and/or lawyer), consider hiring one.
+At the very least, make sure you understand the terms of your agreement very well, as your rent-to-own contract may not permit late rent payments to apply towards your eventual purchase.

 Conventional Mortgages Versus Rent-to-Own Homes

-While traditional mortgage payments are guaranteed to go towards the ultimate ownership of the house, payments with rent to own home arrangements are not always guaranteed to go towards ownership and in some cases are lost forever.
+Additionally, while traditional mortgage payments are guaranteed to go toward the ultimate ownership of the house, payments with rent to own home arrangements are not always guaranteed to go towards ownership and in some cases are lost forever.